 Simply put: you can't figure out a chord like Ab7 or Cm7 by ear, if you don't know how to play the chord in the first place.
 Check out the details here!

 I hope this guide and the above resources help you train your ears and become the musician you want to be.
 I’d love to keep improving this guide and create other cool stuff for musicians like you, so if you have any thoughts or questions, let me know!
-Leave a comment below or send me an email: just(at)stringkick.com.
+Simply send me an email: just(at)stringkick.com.